Cynthia von Buhler: Graphic novels

 The Girl Who Handcuffed Houdini follows private investigator Minky Woodcock as she uncovers secrets surrounding the final days of the world-famous escape artist, Harry Houdini.
 Woodcock's investigation leads her to cross paths with Sir Arthur Conan Doyle, who believes Houdini is not merely a magician but has supernatural powers, and Bess Houdini, who suspects her husband is cheating on her.
 Von Buhler investigated the death of Houdini and based her story on true crime evidence.

+In The Girl Who Electrified Tesla, Minky Woodcock is hired to investigate whether the inventor Nicola Tesla has developed a death ray.
+The third in the Minky Woodcock series, The Girl Called Cthulhu, begins with the detective trying to exonerate the occultist Aleister Crowley after he's accused of murder, in a tale that involves HP Lovecraft and Ian Fleming.

 Evelyn Evelyn are a musical duo formed by Amanda Palmer (of The Dresden Dolls) and Jason Webley.
 According to the fictional backstory described by Palmer and Webley, the duo consists of conjoined twin sisters (aka "Eva" and "Lyn"), Evelyn and Evelyn Neville, who were discovered in 2007 by Palmer and Webley.
 The twins are actually portrayed by Palmer and Webley,[5] dressed in connected garments.
 Dark Horse Comics published a two book graphic novel encased in a hardcover sleeve, written by Amanda Palmer and Jason Webley and illustrated by von Buhler.
 The book had an afterword written by Neil Gaiman.